 For an index of size, we use the population-weighted geometric mean of the populations of CBSAs (metro and micro areas) in each PUMA.
 The general aim is to summarize the typical population size of the commuting systems where PUMA residents live.
 Where a PUMA lies entirely within a single metro area, as is the case for 78% of 2010 PUMAs, this measure simply equates to the metro area's population.
-Elsewhere, the measure summarize the sizes of all CBSAs where PUMA residents live.
-For areas outside of any CBSA, i.e., "noncore" counties, we use the county's population as an approximation of the commuting system size.
+Elsewhere, the measure summarizes the sizes of all CBSAs where PUMA residents live.
+For the "noncore" counties located outside of any CBSA, we use the county's population as an approximation of the commuting system size.6